-With the Yield Tokens being liquid and tradable, users have the ability to take higher exposure to variable interest.
-A yield token for a 20% APY on 1 ETH will pay out 0.2 ETH annually.
-A user can opt to purchase a large sum of yield tokens before maturity and earn the remaining variable interest accrued during that term period.
+With the Yield Tokens being fungible, users have the ability to take higher exposure to variable interest.
+A yield token for a 10% APY on 1 ETH will pay out 0.1 ETH annually.
+A user can opt to increase exposure to a large sum of yield tokens before maturity and earn the remaining variable interest accrued during that term period.

 By performing this action, the user facilitates exit liquidity for a seller to recognize their gains in the form of current accumulated yield.

 A user who wants to utilize the entire value of their capital towards variable interest, can do so and gain a very high return if the average APY of the vault utilized stays consistent.